Venman Bushland National Park Brisbane

 Staying safe

-• Bring enough water for your visit.
+• Have sufficient drinking water.
 All water collected should be treated before drinking.

-• Take care when using barbecues.
-Only use clean, milled firewood within the barbecue facilities and put the fire out with water.
+• Take care when using wood barbecues.
+Bring clean, milled timber and put the fire out with water.
 Supervise children to avoid burn injuries.
 Observe fire bans and prohibitions.

 • Be aware that trails can be slippery, especially after rain.